 The summary should be about 300-500 words in length.
 The source must be cited and referenced in accordance with the Publication Manual of the American Psychological Association.
 The review will be graded on a pass - fail basis (2% or 0%).
-At least 14 days before the end of classes each term, submit the following to the course instructor via tareq.yousef@ubc.ca
+At least 14 days before the end of classes each term, submit the following to the course instructor via email as a word document, not a PDF:

-- the article summary

-- a copy of the article

-- a cover page that specifies your name, student number, email address, and word count of the summary.

-- the course title and number
+- the article summary - a cover page that specifies your name, student number, email address, and word count of the summary. - the course title and number - Please also include, separately as a pdf, a copy of the article you are summarizing.